CYPRUS – South

 Call +357 99671776 to open the church Tuesday to a 9-4.

 Panagia Chrysokourdaliotissa in Kourdali, Spilia, was submitted as a potential further extension in 2002 and currently resides on the Tentative List.
-It appeared closed but I heard chanting, knocked on the door and it was open.
+It appeared closed but I heard chanting, and knocked on the door and it was open.
 Three women were in the congregation.
 There is only a small area of fresco on the left wall.
 The nicest thing was the unusual pews – 7 rows per side of 4 across and an animal on the sides.

 Khandria (04/02/2002) Chandria. (pop 214, 1,275m) It demonstrates the magmatic processes of the earth’s crust with small magma chambers at spreading and ridges.

-Google maps took me to a rural village and the sign said it was 4.5 km further, but then there were no other signs.
+Google Maps took me to a rural village and the sign said it was 4.5 km further, but then there were no other signs.
 The surrounding ridges are composed of a different layer of rock.

 Most people in the village are retired.
 Workers work in the small orchards.
 Groups of EOKA guerillas operated within the village during 1955-59.
 It is an anti-colonial organization fighting for the expulsion of British troops from the island.